MicrosoftDocs/microsoft-365-docs/microsoft-365/security/top-security-tasks-for-remote-work.md

 - [Microsoft 365 for Campaigns](office-365-security/campaigns.md) (includes a recommended security configuration for Microsoft 365 Business)

-Microsoft recommends you complete the tasks listed in the following table that apply to your service plan.
+For customers using our enterprise plans, Microsoft recommends you complete the tasks listed in the following table that apply to your service plan.

 ||**Task**|**E3**|**E5**|
 |:-----|:-----|:-----|:-----|